galactic-forensics/RPyScope/README.md

 ### Resolution and framerate

-You can set the resolution as 'width x height' in pixels, and the framerate in frames per second.
+You can set the resolution as `width x height` in pixels, and the framerate in frames per second.
 For maximum supported resolutions and framerates, see [Sensor Modes](https://picamera.readthedocs.io/en/release-1.13/fov.html#sensor-modes) in the picamera documentation.
 The new resolution will be applied as soon as you either start the preview, start a recording or capture an image.
 The new framerate will be applied as soon as you either start the preview or record a video.

 ### Recording to files

 The recording path can be typed directly under
-`File path`, or set by clicking on 'Browse'.
+`File path`, or set by clicking on `Browse`.
 This will specify which folder new files get saved to.
-Putting something into the 'File name' input box will furthermore choose this filename.
+Putting something into the `File name` input box will furthermore choose this filename.
-A full timestamp can be attached to the beginning of each file name by checking 'Date prefix'.
+A full timestamp can be attached to the beginning of each file name by checking `Date prefix`.

 By default,
 the path that you will record to is your Desktop,